pnp/blog/content/post/how-to-use-a-custom-connector-in-power-automate/index.md

 -   Run your flow

--   Open your flic app and select the new button, set the action that is triggered by the Select event to Microsoft Flow (watch out, this is the old name of Power Automate, which is not reflected in the Flic app).
+-   Open your flic app and select the new button, set the action that is triggered by the Select event to Power Automate (watch out, this is the old name of Power Automate, which is not reflected in the Flic app).
 When you now Select the button, this will trigger our flow, that listens to the Select event of that button, get the current